 Take 220 minus your age to determine your maximum heart rate.
 Take your pulse for 6 seconds and tack on a “0”.
 That is a general guideline for your heart rate at that moment.
 For example, if you take your pulse after jumping rope for 1 minute and it is 18, adding on a zero would be 180.

-For more information on your heart rate and general age guidelines, visit The American Heart Association.
+For more information on your heart rate and general age guidelines, HealthLinkBC has a great interactive tool.